 Введите интересующий Вас запрос — и Вы найдете нужный для Вас материал

-It is precisely consonance — the mutual reinforcement of elements — that is the chief sign of a system’s harmonious state.
-In fact, the measure of a system’s harmony is its coherence: the mutual interdependence of its elements.
+Concord — meaning the mutual strengthening of elements — is the primary sign of a system’s harmonious state.
+The measure of a system’s harmony is its symmetry: the mutual necessity of its elements.

 On the one hand, in the effort to hasten passage through particular stages there is a risk of failing to extract their maximal Power, and on the other — by ‘forcing’ Power, one can become stuck in movement.
 Therefore it is precisely the choice of the right battle strategy that helps achieve a high effectiveness of movement.